Sicc2201/IQ-stageE2023/README.md

 ## Getting Started

 Disclaimer: All of this project as been done on linux.
 It is tested on windows but, there might still be some errors.
+Not tested on MAC.

 ### Prequisite